nemethconsulting/uw-rhs/docs/tut-add-score.md

 1. Start with a `GET` call to see the list of current games in the database.
 Export this to an external editor, update the relevant `finalScore` fields, and return the entire JSON payload using a command like the one in step 2.

-2. Let's assume you are updating the score for the Seattle Kraken (team `id` = 5) after their first game against the Vegas Godlen Knights.
-You have a total of two season games in the API at the moment, so you would download all data, update the `finalScore` field under `gameNuber`:1 and send the entire dataset back in a `PATCH` call as follows:
+2. Let's assume you are updating the score for the Seattle Kraken (team `id` = 5) after their first game against the Vegas Golden Knights.
+You have a total of two season games in the API at the moment, so you would download all data, update the `finalScore` field under `gameNumber`:1 and send the entire dataset back in a `PATCH` call as follows:

 ```bash
 curl -X PATCH {base_url}/games/5 \